rsyslog/rsyslog/source/rainerscript/functions/rs-field.rst

 With ascii value of the field delimiter
 ---------------------------------------

-Following example returnes the third field delimited by space.
+Following example returns the third field delimited by space.
 In this example $msg will be "field1 field2 field3 field4".

 .. code-block:: none